mattander/mattdev/content/pages/index.md

 ---
 title: Home
-description: The personal website and blog of Matt Anderson. description
+description: The personal website and blog of Matt Anderson.
 date: 2021-07-23T17:51:37.379Z
 ---
 **Welcome to mattdev.ca.
 This site is a bit of a work in progress right now.**